GoogleCloudPlatform/gce-cloud-sql-recommendation-tool/README.md

 - Step 9: Open the uncompressed **GCE_To_Cloud_SQL_Recommendations.html** file to view the results of the analysis

 # Prerequisites
-## Google Cloud Persmissions
+## Google Cloud Permissions
-- compute.admin
+- The account running the script must have:
-- Compute Service Account w/Service Account User permission
+  - Compute.admin permission
+  - "Service Account User" permission on the service account that runs Compute Engine
-- The **compute.disableSerialPortAccess** policy constraint must not be enabled
+- The policy **compute.disableSerialPortAccess** must not be enabled
 ## RSA SSH Key
 - The script user should have an RSA SSH key at the project or instance level.
-The script will attempt to create one for the script user if one is not present; however, this mail fail based on policy configuration.
+The script will attempt to create one for the script user if one is not present; however, this may fail based on policy configuration.

 ## OS Configuration
 - SQL Server must have **Windows Auth** or **Mixed Mode** enabled